SB-2037

 Enforcement Authority

-Dual enforcement tracks.
-For licensed mental health professionals (Section 2, subsections A–D), enforcement is through disciplinary action by the appropriate licensure board under the Administrative Procedures Act and Title 59.
-For unlicensed entities offering AI-based therapy or psychotherapy services (Section 2, subsection E), the Attorney General may investigate and levy administrative fines after a hearing under the Administrative Procedures Act.
-For licensed health care providers (Section 3), enforcement is through disciplinary action by the appropriate licensure board under the Administrative Procedures Act and Title 59.
+Dual enforcement structure.
+For licensed mental health professionals (Section 2(A)-(D)), the appropriate licensure board has disciplinary authority, initiated through the Administrative Procedures Act and Title 59 of the Oklahoma Statutes.
+For the prohibition on unlicensed AI therapy services (Section 2(E)), the Attorney General may investigate actual, alleged, or suspected violations and levy administrative fines after a hearing under the Administrative Procedures Act.
+For licensed health care providers (Section 3), the appropriate licensure board has disciplinary authority.
 No private right of action is created.

 Penalties

-Administrative fines up to $10,000 per violation for licensed mental health professionals (Section 2(D)), up to $10,000 per violation for individuals, corporations, or entities offering unlicensed AI therapy services (Section 2(E)), and up to $10,000 per violation for licensed health care providers (Section 3(D)).
-Penalties are assessed based on the degree of harm and circumstances of the violation.
+Administrative fines up to $10,000 per violation for licensed mental health professionals (§ 7102(D)), licensed health care providers (§ 7103(D)), and individuals, corporations, or entities offering unlicensed AI therapy services (§ 7102(E)(2)).
 Licensure boards may also impose other disciplinary action.
 The Attorney General may assess any other penalty or remedy authorized by law for violations of the unlicensed AI therapy prohibition.
+Penalties are assessed based on the degree of harm and the circumstances of the violation.
+No private damages remedy is created.

 Who Is Covered